sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 It is also a key component during the retrospective where you can comment and take action:

 - Find the root cause of a sudden drop in a metric
-- Add a new metric to monitore a new aspect
+- Add a new metric to monitor a new aspect
 - Remove old metric that are not relevant anymore

 #### Burntdown